 Disability Studies Student Association, D.S.S.A.

 Meet the D.S.S.A.
-2021-2022 Members
+2022-2023 Members

-Hi, my name is Zoe Dumouchelle, and I am a second-year Disability Studies and Social Work student.
-I am the Social Work and Disability Studies Representative for the D.S.S.A.
+Hi, my name is Zoe Dumouchelle, and I am a third-year Disability Studies and Social Work student.
+I am the 2022-2023 Co-President of D.S.S.A.
 I am excited to work with my peers in making the University of Windsor a more accessible and inclusive environment!

-My name is Ashley (she/her) and I'm in my first year of the disability studies and psychology program.
+My name is Ashley (she/her) and I'm in my second year of the disability studies and psychology program.
 I joined DSSA because I want to learn more about how the disability studies that I'm learning about, can be applied in real-life situations.
 In addition, I want to be a strong member of the community and do what I can to make UWindsor an accessible place for everyone, regardless of their needs.
 I am excited to fundraise this year!